 When conservative, nonsurgical treatments fail, surgery can be very successful at restoring full range of motion.

-HSS is continually ranked #1 nationally for orthopedics by U.S. News & World Report because each of our physicians is hyper-focused on treating specific injuries and conditions.
+Hospital for Special Surgery is continually ranked #1 nationally for orthopedics by U.S. News & World Report because each of our physicians is hyper-focused on treating specific injuries and conditions.
 This allows them to acquire unparalleled expertise through experience.
 HSS sports medicine surgeons perform thousands of shoulder arthroscopies a year.
 In addition, getting an accurate diagnosis for frozen shoulder requires high-quality MRIs and expert radiologists to interpret them.
 HSS MRIs are performed utilizing high-matrix imaging/thin sliced imaging and, like all our other doctors, HSS radiologists focus only on musculoskeletal imaging.
 They also collaborate closely with researchers in our MRI lab to enhance the science of magnetic resonance imaging.

 Same-day in-person or virtual appointments